alanthebrighter/alanthebrighter.github.io/_posts/2025-03-30-Installing&Using-Ubuntu-Noble-with-hyprland.md

 Customizing Waybar was relatively simple, but there are still some things I want to tweak.
 Right now, I'm switching between random dark and light themes every time I click the theme switch button.
 In the future, I plan to modify the color scheme and decide whether the entire bar should be solid or just the icon areas, keeping the rest transparent.
 I haven't experimented with this yet, but it's something I want to try.

 ### Steam & Hyprland Bugs
-I'm also curious about why Steam always opens on workspace 5.
+I'm also curious about why Steam always opens on workspace 5, and Chrome on workspace 2.
 If I try to move it from there, it starts bugging out and constantly switching workspaces whenever I hover over the menus.
 I'm not sure if this is a bug with the application or with Hyprland.
 Additionally, there are several other visual glitches that occur frequently.
 They are not annoying enough to stop me from using Hyprland, but I still want to see if it's possible to fix them.

 ![image](https://github.com/user-attachments/assets/a8a26566-8db5-4ced-8260-c72c0686fa90)